at The Ojai Retreat

 www.OjaiRetreat.org $10 donation.

 The quest for meaning and a longing for freedom are fundamental questions of human existence.
 We long to be free of restraints and entanglements, yet we often seek freedom in the very things that enslave us.

 What does it mean to be free?
 Is it possible to be free of seeking?
 What is human existence for?
 We'll approach these questions from both Eastern and Western perspectives.
-Our guides in this inquiry will be J. Krishnamurti, H.P.
-Blavatsky, Ramana Maharshi, Viktor Frankl, Christian mysticism, and verses from the Upanishads.
+Our guides in this inquiry will be J. Krishnamurti, Ramana Maharshi, HP Blavatsky, Viktor Frankl, and verses from the Upanishads.
 Our intention will be to delve deeply into our own being.

 Freedom & the Search for Meaning

 $15 per session, or $50 for the series.